toni90acg/GigHub/README.md

 # GigHub

-Following a video of Pluralsight: Become a Full-stack .NET Developer
+Following a video of Pluralsight: Become a Full-stack .NET Developer.

+The project uses MVC5, CodeFirst